 How can I prepare spiritually?

 Our Healing Nations team will provide you with devotionals that prepare your heart for your trip.
 You don’t have to wait…Start praying now for your trip!
 Pray for the people you will be ministering to, pray for our team unity, pray for opportunities to share God’s love.
 Ask God to prepare your heart for what He wants you to learn and experience!
 Pray that He heals the people you treat both physically and spiritually.
 Ask others to pray with you and for you as you go.

 How do we transport the medication and supplies?

 We will use our suitcases to transport all of the medications and supplies.
-If you live out of state, we will send you everything you need to pack for the clinic.
-You will need to bring a carry on bag for your personal items.
+If you live out of state, we will send you everything you need to pack for the medical outreach.
+You will need to bring a carry-on bag for your personal items.

 You will receive a detailed packing list that will guide you as you pack.
 This list has been compiled by past team members.
 Please note: Everyone is required to wear scrubs on medical outreach days.

 Can we bring our children for an amazing cross cultural experience?